Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 \subsection{Duality and push-forwards}

-In this section we discuss the compatibility properties of the derived inverse and direct image functors for matrix factorizations with the Serre--Grothendieck duality functors from Section~\ref{serre-duality}.
+In the following two sections we discuss the compatibility properties of the derived direct and inverse image functors for matrix factorizations with the Serre--Grothendieck duality functors from Section~\ref{serre-duality}.

 Let $X$ be a separated Noetherian scheme with a dualizing complex $\D_X^\bu$, and let $f\:Y\rarrow X$ be a separated morphism of finite type.
-As usually, we set $\D_Y^\bu=f^!\D_X^\bu$ (see~\cite[Example~4.2]{Neem} and~\cite[Remark before Proposition~V.8.5]{Har}).
+As usually, we set $\D_Y^\bu=f^+\D_X^\bu$, where $f^+$ is the functor denoted by $f^!$ in~\cite{Har} (right adjoint to $\boR f_*$ for proper morphisms~$f$ and left adjoint to $\boR f_*$ for open embeddings~$f$; see~\cite[Example~4.2]{Neem} and~\cite[Remark before Proposition~V.8.5 and Deligne's Appendix]{Har}).
 This formula defines the dualizing complex $\D_Y^\bu$ up to a natural quasi-isomorphism only, and we presume this derived category object (as well as $\D_X^\bu$) to be represented by a finite complex of injective quasi-coherent sheaves.